vNeuron/jmorphism/README.md

     Polygon2D poly  = new Polygon2D(vertices);
     Polygon2D polyT = new Polygon2D(verticesT);

-jmorphism can create a funcion (morphism) mapping every point in poly to a point in polyT:
+jmorphism can create a one-to-one correspondence mapping a point in poly to a point in polyT:

     PolygonMorphism morphism = PolygonMorphismFactory.get(PolygonMorphismKind.Rigid, poly, polyT);

+To compute the image of a point lying inside the polygon poly:

+    Vector2D p2 = morphism.map(p);//p2 is inside polyT